echasnovski/nvim/README.md

     ```bash
         python -m pip install pynvim
     ```
-    - Install 'Black' formatting engine. **Note** if done differently, don't forget to change path to it in "python.formatting.blackPath" variable in 'coc-settings.json':

-    ```bash
-        python -m pip install black
-    ```
     - When working with 'nvim-ipy' plugin, you might need to install 'jupyter' into this environment.
 See 'Notes' section.